Investor’s Guide to Uniswap: Should You Invest in UNI?

 What Is the Uniswap Token (UNI)?

-The native token of the Uniswap protocol (UNI).
-Its stated purpose is to serve as the governance token of the protocol, though our thesis is that investing in UNI is like buying Uniswap “stock.”
+UNI is the native token of the Uniswap protocol.
+Its stated purpose is to serve as the protocol's governance token, though our thesis is that investing in UNI is like buying Uniswap “stock.”
+(Read more on our crypto investing approach.)

-UNI was launched without any ICO/token sale in September 2020.
-Instead, community members, protocol users, and liquidity providers were given free airdrops of the token, up to 400 UNI (worth approx $1500 at the time).
+UNI was launched without an ICO or token sale in September 2020.
+Instead, community members, protocol users, and liquidity providers received free airdrops of up to 400 UNI (worth approximately $1500 at the time and $4500 now).
 Synthetix founder Kain Warwick called the airdrop a “galaxy brain move” since it rewarded early users for their loyalty.

 Uniswap logo

-As a DEX, Uniswap’s revenue/fee structure fares better from a user perspective when compared to centralized exchanges like Coinbase or Binance.
+As a DEX, Uniswap’s revenue/fee structure is better for users than centralized exchanges like Coinbase or Binance.

-Uniswap version 2 had a flat fee of 0.3% on all swaps.
-It also added the option for a “fee switch.”
+Uniswap version 2 had a flat fee of 0.3% on all swaps and added the option for a “fee switch.”
 This option would allow the protocol (i.e., the Uniswap company itself) to take a percentage of the fees collected from trades if switched on.
 (Like retained earnings, this could theoretically be paid out to UNI tokenholders.)

 When Uniswap launched version 3, they kept the fee switch option in place.
 The main change was the addition of different fee tiers, ranging from 0.01% to 1%.